 There you have it!
 Over 50 movies to watch on Amazon Prime with your family.

-Lauren Tingley is a formerly stressed out, working teacher-mom of two who tried to "do it all" and ended up losing herself in the process.
-Determined to find joy in modern motherhood she discovered simplifying was the answer.
-Now she shares her tips for fun family activities, minimalist homemaking and simple parenting advice on Simply Well Balanced for families looking to create more balance in their homes.
-Lauren's ideas and advice has been shared by Parents Magazine, Good Housekeeping and Women's First.Read more about me!
+Hi, I'm Lauren Tingley; a working, teacher-mom of two who tried to "do it all" and ended up losing myself in the process.
+Determined to find joy in modern motherhood I discovered simplifying was the answer.
+Now I share tips for fun family activities, minimalist homemaking and simple parenting advice on Simply Well Balanced for families looking to create more balance in their homes.
+My ideas and advice has been shared by Parents Magazine, Good Housekeeping and Women's First.Read more about me!
 Or follow me on Pinterest or Instagram

 JOIN OUR TRIBE!

 Are you a mama who wants to learn how to create a home focused on quality time and fun as a family?